2.9 Configuration

 User Option: transient-enable-popup-navigation

 This option controls whether navigation commands are enabled in the transient popup buffer.
-If the value is verbose, additionally show brief documentation about the command under point in the echo area.
+If the value is verbose (the default), brief documentation about the command under point is additionally show in the echo area.

 While a transient is active the transient popup buffer is not the current buffer, making it necessary to use dedicated commands to act on that buffer itself.
-This is disabled by default.
 If this option is non-nil, then the following features are available:

 • UP moves the cursor to the previous suffix.